Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

    k) MainThird: This class is used as the main class for the third scenario.

+9) Set up the desired hyperparameters
+10) Run the file to see the results.

 # References
 1) [1] G. Modelo-Howard, S. Bagchi, and G. Lebanon.
 2008.
 Determining placement of intrusion detectors for a distributed application through bayesian network modeling.
 In International Workshop on Recent Advances in Intrusion Detection.
 Springer, 271–290.